Baumgaer/Game/source/README.md

 * typescript
 * less files
-* single asset files like textures
+* single asset files like textures or iconpacks

 every source file will be compiled in the corresponding out directory.